samuelcotterall/touchdown/README.markdown

 Touchdown is a tiny bit of JavaScript that converts `<ul>` or `<ol>` navigation elements to `<select>` dropdowns—which is nice if you’re using an iPhone or something.

-Want to see a demo?
-Sure you do <http://samuelcotterall.com/code/touchdown/demo/>:
+Want to see a demo? <http://samuelcotterall.com/code/touchdown/demo/>:

 ## Here’s how you use it: